-Dominant species spreading from any region might encounter still more dominant species, and then their triumphant course, or even their existence, would cease.
+Dominant species spreading from any region might encounter still more dominant species, and then their trium-phant course, or even their existence, would cease.
 We know not at all precisely what are all the conditions most favourable for the multiplication of new and dominant species; but we can, I think, clearly see that a number of individuals, from giving a better chance of the appearance of favourable variations, and that severe competition with many already existing forms, would be highly favourable, as would be the power of spreading into new territories.
-A certain amount of isolation. recurring at long intervals of time, would probably be also favourable, as before explained.
+A certain amount of isolation, recurring at long intervals of time, would probably be also favourable as before explained.
 One quarter of the world may have been most favourable for the production of new and dominant species on the land, and another for those in the waters of the sea.
-If two great regions had been for a long period favourably circumstanced in an equal degree, whenever their inhabitants met, the battle would be prolonged and severe ; and some from one birthplace and some from the other might be victorious.
+If two great regions had been for a long period favourably circumstanced in an equal degree, whenever their inhabitants met, the battle would be prolonged and severe; and some from one birthplace and some from the other might be victorious.
 But in the course of time, the forms dominant in the highest degree, wherever produced, would tend everywhere to prevail.
-As they prevailed, they would cause the extinction of other and liferior forms; and such set the form of the set of lifetion groups by inheritance, whole groups would tend slowly to disappear; though here and there a single member might long be enabled to survive.
+As they prevailed, they would cause the extinction of other and inferior forms; and as these inferior forms would be allied in groups by inheritance, whole groups would tend slowly to disappear; though here and there a single member might long be enabled to survive.